Do You Need A Gun For Home Defense?

 Because the Taurus Judge has become such a popular and well trusted revolver for personal defense and home defense situations, there are now a wide variety of Taurus Judge models available.
 Each of the Taurus Judge versions includes all of the expected Judge features such as .45 and .410 shooting capabilities as well as additional features that make these revolvers unique and highly desired.

-HOME DEFENSE HANDGUN CALIBERS
+BEST HOME DEFENSE HANDGUN CALIBERS

 Any gun, chambered for any caliber of round, is better than none when you find yourself in the situation and are confronted by someone wanting to inflict bodily harm.
 That said, smaller, less effective calibers may not empower you with the means of effectively protecting yourself against an aggressive, violent and most likely larger person and will not provide the necessary stopping power necessary.
 There are many more calibers than what is represented here.
 As the focus of this article is home defense, those calibers that are considered effective for home defense purposes are discussed.